RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix & Herbert/felix_&_herbert.md

 ##Activity Checklist { .check}

-+ Create another sprite using the `choose sprite from library` {.block .grey} button and selecting **animals/mouse1**.
++ Create another sprite using the `choose sprite from library` {.blockgrey} button and selecting **animals/mouse1**.
 + Change the name of the sprite to **Herbert**.
-+ Click on the costume in the Paint Editor, and a box will appear around the costume.
++ Switch to the __Costumes__ tab, then click on the costume in the Paint Editor.
+A box will appear around the costume.
 Drag a corner of the box to make Herbert smaller than Felix.
 + Make sure Herbert only points left-right.
 + **Give Herbert this script:**